OmniLlama/ModSoftDev/README.md

-# ModSoftDev
+# SchoolApps
-Modern Software Development Apps
+Curriculum-Mandated and Need-Based Apps from School